The child as a victim of domestic violence

 A child experiencing domestic violence often feels helpless and does not know where to turn.
 But she has more options than she thinks.
 First of all, she should not keep the situation a secret – it is important to confide in an adult she trusts.
 This could be a teacher, a school psychologist, a doctor, a friend’s parent or another close person.
 These people are often in a position to take the situation further and help him find protection.

-The most important thing is that the child knows that the violence is not his or her fault and that there is a way out.
-Even though the situation may seem to have no solution, professionals and the legal system can help the child find safety.
+The most important thing is that the child knows that he or she is not to blame for the violence and that there is a way out.
+Even if the situation may seem to have no solution, professionals and the legal system can help the child find safety.

 How should the neighbourhood react?
 The role of the school, doctors, neighbours and relatives